projecthorus/oziplotter/README.md

 * Listens for payload telemetry data from various sources via simple UDP packets, and plots the payload position on the map.
 * Runs balloon flight path predictions using saved wind model data, and plots these on the map.

+Predictions are run for both the expected flight parameters (i.e. predicted burst rate), but also for an 'abort' case (what would happen if the balloon burst *now*).
+These are both visible in the above screenshot: The orange trace is the expected flight path, and the red trace shows the abort flight path.

 OziPlotter has been one of the main reasons why Project Horus has had such a good track record of payload recovery, and we figured it's now about time we shared this software with the wider High-Altitude Ballooning community.
 We hope it will prove useful to other high-altitude ballooning projects.

 ## Setup & Operation